pystol/pystol-docs/docs/installing/installing.md

 # Installing

-This section will describe to fully deploy and use Pystol in your Kubernetes based infrastructure.
+This section will describe how to fully install, deploy and use Pystol in your Kubernetes based infrastructure.